google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Weight

 The `weight` property is a number that determines the order of the items in the context menu.
 A higher number means your option will be lower in the list.

-All of the default context menu options provided by Blockly have a `weight` of 0.
+Test this by updating the `weight` property on one of your new context menu options and confirming that the item moves to the top or bottom of the list.

+Note that weight does not have to be positive or integer-valued.

 ### Id